CreamBR-STK/stk-mobile-speedometer/README.md

 Put the race_gui files on stk-code-master/src/state_screens.

-TODO: Retire the "analogic" speedometer on function drawMultitouchSpeedRank.
+TODO: Test the commit "Retire the analogic speedometer in drawMultitouchSpeedRank"